Wenhao-Ding/Wenhao-Ding.github.io/_pages/about.md

   - /about.html
 ---

-Currently I am a first-year Ph.D. student in the Department of Aeronautics and Astronautics, School of Engineering at [The University of Tokyo](https://www.u-tokyo.ac.jp/ja/index.html).
-Before that, I received my B.Eng degree and M.S. degree in the College of Civil Aviation in June 2020 and April 2023 respectively from [Nanjing University of Aeronautics and Astronautics](https://ciee.studyatnuaa.org/).
-My research interests include air traffic management, aviation big data, and spatiotemporal modeling.
-The methodologies I utilized come from, but are not limited to, network optimization, machine learning, and mechanism design.
+I am now a second-year Ph.D. student at the Department of Aeronautics and Astronautics, School of Engineering, University of Tokyo \([UTokyo](https://www.aerospace.t.u-tokyo.ac.jp/en/)\).
+Before that, I received my B.Eng. and M.S. degrees in Transportation Engineering from Nanjing University of Aeronautics and Astronautics \([NUAA](https://www.nuaa.edu.cn/)\) in 2020 and 2023, respectively.

+My research interests focus on **Air Transportation Network Planning** and **Air Traffic Management**.
+The methodologies I employ include but are not limited to network science, distributionally robust optimization (DRO), and stochastic programming (SP).

-I am now advised by [Prof. Eri Itoh](https://www.t.u-tokyo.ac.jp/topics/tp2022-05-20-059) of [Aerospace Mobility Lab](https://sites.google.com/g.ecc.u-tokyo.ac.jp/itoh-laboratory/) from the [Department of Aeronautics and Astronautics](https://www.flight.t.u-tokyo.ac.jp/), The University of Tokyo.
+I am now advised by [Prof. Eri Itoh](https://www.u-tokyo.ac.jp/focus/en/people/k0001_02908.html) at [Aerospace Mobility Lab](https://sites.google.com/g.ecc.u-tokyo.ac.jp/itoh-laboratory/).
 You can find my CV by clicking [here](../assets/Curriculum_Vitae.pdf).
 If you want to know more about me, please feel free to [contact me](mailto:wenhaoding@g.ecc.u-tokyo.ac.jp).

 Research Interests
 ======
 * Optimization under uncertainty
 * Network modelling
 * Air Transport Management
-* Distributionally Robust Optimization
 * Aviation data mining

 My research interests lie in avation data mining and optimization problems in the field of air transportation.
 Three particular questions are